ryanlyy/kubeman/docs/kube-volume.md

 Generic ephemeral volumes, which can be provided by all storage drivers that also support persistent volumes

+## emptyDir
-## emptyDir: empty at Pod startup, with storage coming locally from the kubelet base directory (usually the root disk) or RAM
+empty at Pod startup, with storage coming locally from the kubelet base directory (usually the root disk) or RAM

 ```golang
 enum StorageMedium {